Refugee Resettlement

 Matching Grant

-The Matching Grant Program is a six-month employment program that provides intensive case management services to help clients achieve economic self-sufficiency.
+The Matching Grant Program is an eight-month employment program that provides intensive case management services to help clients achieve economic self-sufficiency.
 This program provides case management services, employment services, and financial assistance along with other useful resources, such as English as a Second Language courses and Job Readiness training.

 Image